codingwithjen/database-dj/queries.md

 4. All information on the 5 longest movies.
 ```
-SELECT title, runtime
-FROM movies;
+SELECT * FROM movies
+ORDER BY runtime DESC
+LIMIT 5;
 ```

 5. A query that returns the columns of `rating` and `total`, tabulating the